-Our directors, executive officers and some principal stockholders and their affiliates, including Johnson & Johnson Development Corporation, beneficially own approximately 36.8% of our outstanding common stock and common stock equivalents.
+Our directors, executive officers and some principal stockholders and their affiliates, including Johnson & Johnson Development Corporation, beneficially own approximately 44% (directors and officers own 28%) of our outstanding common stock and common stock equivalents.
 As a result, these holders, if acting together, are able to significantly influence matters requiring stockholder approval, including the election of directors.
 This concentration of ownership may delay, defer or prevent a change in our control.